What is a Hedge Fund?

 - Investors are usually required to lock in the money for a period of years.

-- Use of borrowed money or leverage can turn a minimal loss into a major loss.
+- The use of borrowed money or leverage can turn a minimal loss into a major loss.

 Thank you for reading this article on hedge funds.
 To keep learning and developing your career, CFI is happy to offer these additional resources for free: